pluralsight/guides/building-a-crud-interface-with-react-and-ruby-on-rails/article.md

 ```

-Here’s how you implement the componentDidMount() method.
-Note how the methods are separated:  If we take a closer look at the React.createClass function, they’re defined as object properties, and they should be separated by commas.
-Don’t fret if you don’t see the console.log() message in your application--we still haven’t included it in a parent component and it won’t mount into the DOM!
+Here’s how you implement the `componentDidMount()` method.
+Note how the methods are separated:  If we take a closer look at the `React.createClass` function, they’re defined as object properties, and they should be separated by commas.
+Don’t fret if you don’t see the `console.log()` message in your application - we still haven’t included it in a parent component and it won’t mount into the DOM!

 Before we fetch information from the server, we need to know how data is stored in the component.
 When the component is mounted, its data has to be initialized.
-This is done by the getInitialState() method.
+This is done by the `getInitialState()` method.

 _app/assets/javascripts/components/_\_all_\__items.js.jsx_
 ```javascript